-If Sentry exceeds the combined bitrate for which it was licensed, a bitrate violation occurs.
-A violation warning is displayed on the opened page.
+If Sentry exceeds the combined bitrate for which it was licensed, or a given device exceeds its capacity, a bitrate violation occurs.
+A violation warning is displayed on most pages.
 Clicking on the More info... link in the violation warning provides more detail about the licensed bitrate and the violation.